Top 4 Pool Deck Resurfacing Myths Busted

 5. Overgrowth is a real problem with pavers.
 The spaces in between individual pavers create perfect areas for weeds and moss to grow.
 These spaces also attract hordes of ants.
 This can create a very unpleasant environment for anyone trying to relax by the pool!

 It's understandable if you're drawn to the elegant look of pavers.
 What many people don't know is that you can recreate the look of individual tiles or stones without the cost or hassle.
-The technique is called concrete etching.
+The technique is called RenuKrete.

-With concrete etching, special stenciling is done while concrete is still wet.
+With RenuKrete, the concrete is sculpted into a work of art.
 The finished look creates the illusion of custom stone without the cost or need for maintenance.
-With your pool patio consisting of a single slab instead of hundreds of individual stones, it's also far more stable and durable.
+With your pool patio consisting of large concrete slabs instead of hundreds of individual stones, it's also far more stable and durable.
 If you refurbish your existing concrete pool patio with RenuKrete, we'll create a custom look that mimics the appearance of real stone.
 With the patented RenuKrete system, nobody will believe that it's the same patio you've always had!

 This is the costliest myth of all for homeowners.
 If your concrete pool deck is worn out, crumbling, or full of blemishes, you may have been told by other companies that the only way to fix the problem is to do a full replacement.
 That means demolishing your existing deck, cleaning the area, and having fresh concrete poured for a new deck.
 That sounds pretty expensive.
 It's also unnecessary.